SUNDERLAND AND TYNE LUSTRE POTTERY

 Below, a frog mug with what appears to be a Scott frog, painted black as its Moore equivalent would have been.
 So, likely potted at Scott's, and decorated at Moore's.

-A jug with typical Moore zig-zag lustre decoration and heavily lustred collar.
+Below, two jus with typical Moore zig-zag lustre decoration and heavily lustred collars.

 A plate with near identical enamelling over the transfer to items above, but with a Scott impressed mark over a number 8.
 See also a pair to this plate with the West View, bridge 19.